AlCalzone/release-script/README.md

 If you want the release script to add a new empty placeholder to the changelog after a release, this option is for you.
 By default, this is disabled.

+#### Add additional entries to the release changelog (`--additionalChangelog` or `--additional-changelog`)

+If you want the release script to add some more entry/entries to the changelog for the release.
+To add multiple just separate them using `\n` so f.e. `* Entry 1\n* Entry 2`.By default this does not add anything.

 ### `package` plugin options

 #### Don't synchronize the lockfile (`--no-update-lockfile`)